aaronparker/aaronparker.github.io/_posts/2006-08-25-protecting-outlook-web-access-with-rsa-authentication.md

 - After installing the RSA Web Agent software, IIS may need to be restarted (IISRESET) before RSA Authentication will work.
 The web browser may report '500.
 Internal Server error';
 - Create a second virtual server in IIS on the Exchange Server before implementing RSA auth.
 In this way, RSA can be implemented without affecting the existing Default Web Site and OWA will continue to work.
 This also allows for internal access to OWA via Integrated authentication and and external site with RSA auth for publishing;
 - To create the virtual server, right click the Default Web Site and select All Tasks/Save Configuration to a file.
-Use this configration file to create a new site: right click Web Sites and select New/Web Site (from file).
+Use this configuration file to create a new site: right click Web Sites and select New/Web Site (from file).
 Provide access to this site via a second IP address or use host headers;
 - Test that standard RSA authentication works before implementing the single sign-on configuration;
-- After configuration anonymous access to OWA as per the RSA documentation, check the directory access to the following file, otherwise users will be prompted with an authentication prompt when they logoff from OWA: /exchweb/bin/USA/logoff.asp;
+- After configuration anonymous access to OWA as per the RSA documentation, check the directory access to the following file, otherwise users will be prompted with an authentication prompt when they logoff from OWA: `/exchweb/bin/USA/logoff.asp`;

-<font color="#ff0000">UPDATE</font>: I forgot to add a third method of adding RSA authentication to OWA: [RSA ClearTrust](http://www.rsasecurity.com/node.asp?id=1186).
+I forgot to add a third method of adding RSA authentication to OWA: [RSA ClearTrust](http://www.rsasecurity.com/node.asp?id=1186).
 ClearTrust is better integrated into the authentication than the Web Agent, however this requires additional cost above the standard RSA SecurID Authentication.
+{:.note title="Update 1"}

-<font color="#ff0000">UPDATE #2</font>: There's a much better way to protect OWA with RSA authentication now that ISA Server 2006 has been released.
+There's a much better way to protect OWA with RSA authentication now that ISA Server 2006 has been released.
 Check out [my post here](https://stealthpuppy.com/strengthening-owa-authentication-with-isa-2006-and-rsa-securid/).
+{:.note title="Update 2"}